pycom/pycom-documentation/firmwareapi/pycom/network/lora/pymesh.md

+{% hint style="info" %}
+    These API's are currently only available in the latest RC builds.
+{% endhint %}

 # Pymesh - LoRa Mesh

 This class provides Pymesh - LoRa Mesh protocol compliant for the LoRa network processor in the LoPy and FiPy.
 Below is an example demonstrating Pymesh initialisation and basic usage: